iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="new_IotaDID_new"></a>

 ### new IotaDID(public_key, network)
-Creates a new `DID` from a public key.
+Creates a new `IotaDID` from a public key.

 | Param | Type |